The UK Parliament's votes on the Brexit deal — explained | DW | 22.10.2019

 "Oh dear.
 Any more ludicrous tweets like this and I may change my mind and vote against the program motion," Vaizey said in response.

-Johnson was asked later in his opening statement by a Scottish National Party MP how he would proceed should the program motion fail, and he appeared to indicate that he would seek an immediate election — which would also necessitate at least a short extension to the current Brexit deadline.
+Johnson was asked later in his opening statement by a Scottish National Party MP how he would proceed should the program motion fail, and he appeared to indicate that he would seek an immediate election.

 "I will in no way allow months more of this," Johnson said.
 "With great regret [if the program motion fails], the bill will have to be pulled and we will have to go forward — much as the honorable gentleman may not like it — to an election."

+Assuming the UK doesn't intend to leave the EU without a deal in the midst of an election campaign without a sitting government, and laws are already in place designed to prevent this, holding snap elections would necessitate at least a short extension to the current Brexit deadline of October 31.
+Johnson has already reluctantly requested this extension from Brussels, with the decision resting with the EU's other 27 heads of state and government.

-On the European side, the president of the European Commission, Jean-Claude Juncker, told the European Parliament on Tuesday that Brussels and Strasbourg would wait on developments in Westminster before deciding how to proceed.
+The president of the European Commission, Jean-Claude Juncker, told the European Parliament earlier on Tuesday that Brussels and Strasbourg would wait on developments in Westminster before deciding how to proceed.

 Read more: Brexit, the Brits and another 'no' in the House of Commons